Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 - Get a glimpse of the game engineering process

-- Hear their experiences and takeaways
+- Know their experiences and takeaways

 - Take home important lessons from this journey